 AFFORDABLE CARE ACT IMPLEMENTATION.
-The County will continue to advocate for appropriate and/or expanded administrative and fiscal support to fully implement federal health care reform.
+The County will continue to advocate for appropriate and/or expanded administrative and fiscal support to fully implement federal health care reform, specifically outreach and\enrollment of increased numbers of County residents into Medi-Cal, as counties continue implementing this expanded responsibility.
 The County supports simplified eligibility rules, streamlined eligibility processes, strengthened leveraging of technology to provide consumer-friendly access and minimized consumer burdens in validating eligibility for facilitating renewal of health insurance coverage.
+The County will advocate for federal funding to test county whole person care pilot programs that aim to integrate health, behavioral health and social services that may include utilizing funding for housing and shelter services.

-While the Section 1115 Medi-Cal 2020 Waiver has been agreed to in concept and the Special Terms and Conditions have been finalized with the Centers for

-Medicare and Medicaid Services (CMS), there is still much work to be done to implement the fiscal and policy aspects of the agreement.
-The County will support actions that maximize the drawdown of federal funds for services and facilities ensuring that the County receive their fair share of funding, and obtains the funding necessary for new responsibilities and services.
+While the Section 1115 Medi-Cal 2020 Waiver has been agreed to in concept and the Special Terms and Conditions have been finalized with the Centers for Medicare and Medicaid Services (CMS), there is still much work to be done to implement the fiscal and policy aspects of the agreement.
+The County will support actions that maximize the drawdown of federal funds for services and facilities ensuring that urban-counties the County receive their fair share of funding, and obtains the necessary funding necessary for new responsibilities and services.

 COORDINATED CARE INITIATIVE (CCI) AND THE IN-HOME SUPPORTIVE SERVICES (IHSS) MAINTENANCE OF EFFORT (MOE).
-The County supports the continued implementation of the CCI, or Cal MediConnect, and the current 2012 IHSS MOE.
+The County supports the continued implementation of the CCI, or Cal Medi-Connect, and the current 2012 IHSS MOE.